The City Superintendent oversees the Public Works Department.

 Culverts in driveways are the responsibility of the property owner.
 To assist you in maintaining your driveway culvert these suggestions, do not allow leaves, branches or debris or trash of any kind to collect in the ditch.
 During heavy rains water will wash these into your culvert plugging it and causing back-ups of water when rains occur in the future.
 When left for long periods of time it can be practically impossible to clear the culvert without entirely replacing it.

 Mowing of grass and noxious weeds from the center of the street to the center of the alley is the responsibility of the property owner.
 City employees check properties to see that they have been mowed.
-Usually by the end of April letters are mailed to property owners that have allowed weeds to grow higher than 10 inches.
+Usually by the end of April letters are mailed to property owners that have allowed weeds to grow higher than 12 inches.
 The city is only required to send one letter each year to the property owner.
 The owner has ten days from receipt of the letter (or ten days from the day any unanswered letter is returned to the city) to comply with the city’s ordinances.
 After ten days if the property has not been mowed, city crews will mow it.
-The charge for mowing is $200 per 50’x150’ lot or any portion thereof, plus a $30 administrative fee for each time it is mowed.
+The charge for mowing is the first mowing is $200 per 50’x150’ lot and any portion thereof, subsequent mowing per 50x150 ft lot is $100, or any portion thereof, plus a $30 administrative fee for each time it is mowed.